laurarokkjaer/Visual_portfolio_assignment_1/README.md

 To solve this assignment i have worked with ```opencv``` in order to both calculate the histograms as well as for the general image processing (using the ```calcHist```, ```imread```, ```normalize``` and ```compareHist```).
 Futhermore i used the ```jimshow``` and ```jimshow_channel``` from the ```utils```-folder, along with the ```matplotlib``` for plotting and visualisation.

 ## Usage (reproducing results)
+These are the steps you will need to follow in order to get the script running and working:
+- load the given data into ```input```
+- change your current working directory to the folder before src in order to get access to the input and utils folder as well
-For this .py script the following should be written in the command line:
+- the following shpuld be written in the command line:
-- change directory to the folder /src
+      - cd src (changing the directory to the src folder in order to run the script)
-- write command: python image_search.py
+      - python image_search.py (calling the function within the script)
-- when processing results there will be a messagge saying that the script has succeeded and the outputs can be seen in the output folder
+- when processed results there will be a messagge saying that the script has succeeded and the outputs can be seen in the output folder

-The target image, as well as the most similar images can be seen in the output folder both as csv (with file informations) and as a visualisation where the images are plottet next to each other

 ## Discussion of results